 In fact, some universities insist on at least an AS-level in Further Mathematics if you are going on to study Mathematics at this level.

-- Series, complex numbers, matrix algebra
+- Series, complex numbers, matrices, inequalities, proof and differential equations

 We believe that Further Mathematics is an enjoyable and rewarding subject and an excellent support to a wide range of careers.
 Members of the Maths team use a variety of teaching strategies to ensure that the experience of students is both enjoyable and successful.